Your Shopping Cart

 Frequently asked questions about what to wear to court

-Jeans are generally considered too casual for a court hearing and may not be appropriate attire.
-It is best to avoid wearing jeans to a court hearing, as they are typically seen as too informal and can give the impression of not taking the proceedings seriously.
+Jeans are generally considered too casual for court appearances and may not be appropriate attire.
+It is best to avoid wearing jeans to court, as they are typically seen as too informal and can give the impression of not taking the proceedings seriously.

-For both men and women attending a court hearing, it is advisable to wear formal and conservative attire to demonstrate respect and professionalism.
-Men should opt for a well-fitted suit, dress shirt, conservative tie, polished dress shoes, and dark-colored socks.
+For both men and women attending court, it is advisable to wear formal and conservative attire to demonstrate respect and professionalism.
+Men should opt for a well-fitted suit, dress shirts, conservative tie, polished dress shoes, and dark-colored socks.
 Women can choose a suit, dress pants with a conservative blouse or top, closed-toe shoes with a low or moderate heel, and minimal accessories.
 It's crucial to avoid casual clothing, flashy patterns, revealing outfits, and excessive jewelry.
 Additionally, checking the specific dress code requirements of the court is recommended.